Insulation Cost in Plano, TX: 2026 Local Guide

 How do I verify a insulation contractor is licensed in Plano, TX?

-Texas does not require a statewide roofing contractor license — roofing is regulated at the local level.
+However, HVAC contractors must hold a Technician Certification from the Texas Department of Licensing and Regulation (TDLR), and plumbers require a TSBPE (Texas State Board of Plumbing Examiners) license.
 Confirm active general liability insurance (minimum $1M) and workers' compensation coverage.
 Get written proof of both before work starts.

 Do I need a permit for insulation in Plano?